damianhakert/damianhakert.github.io/source/posts/2016-06-10-ssg-overview-gitlab-pages-part-2.html.md

 The previous post was [**Part 1: Dynamic x Static Websites**][part-1], where we explained its differences, pros and cons.

-Stay tunned for the next post: **Part 3: Build any SSG site with GitLab Pages**!
+Stay tuned for the next post: **Part 3: Build any SSG site with GitLab Pages**!

-**Note:** For this series, we assume you are familiar with web development, curious about Static Site Generators, and how to use them with GitLab Pages.
+**Note:** For this series, we assume you are familiar with web development, curious about Static Site Generators, and excited to see your site getting deployed with GitLab Pages.
 {: .note}

 {::comment}
-Update this for the first post too ^^^^
+Update this for the third post too ^^^^
 {:/comment}

 <!-- more -->